 - Package insert or med labeling

 - USP Chapter <797> for sterile compounds

 - NAPRA guidance document for non-sterile compounding (Canada only)

 - Pharmacy policies and procedures

-- Investigational drugs may not have expiration dates.
-But they’ll still require a beyond-use date when they’re dispensed.
+- Investigational drugs, for example.
+But they’ll still need a beyond-use date when they’re dispensed.

 - Check for short-dated meds when you receive an order in the pharmacy.

 - Rotate old stock to the front of pharmacy shelves and place new stock in the back.

 - Use strategies such as colored stickers so meds that are going out-of-date can be spotted easily.